alocay/announcord/README.md

 **Note:** All commands can be trimmed down to a minimum of two characters.
 For commands with similar spelling, you will have to be more specific.

+* By default, the bot is set to ignore announcing if a user enters an empty channel.
+* If no channels are white/blacklisted, then all voices channels are considered avaiable for announcing.

 * __prefix [prefix]__ - Sets the prefix to use for Announcord (defaults to `ann!`).
 * __announce-style [style]__ - Sets the announcement style.
 The allowed styles are `join`, `exit`, and `both` (default is `both`).
   * `join` - Announces only when users joins a channel.